-In another post, we provide a comprehensive overview of WordPress Themes.
+In a separate post, we provide new WordPress users with a comprehensive overview of WordPress Themes.

-If you haven’t yet discovered WordPress themes and what makes themes so revolutionary in terms of web design, then make sure to check out our post: A Non-Technical User’s Guide To Understanding WP Themes
+If you haven’t yet discovered WordPress themes and what makes WP themes so revolutionary in terms of web design, then go here to read the post: An Overview of WordPress Themes

-In this article, we show you where to browse hundreds of free and paid themes for your WP site.
-You will also learn about the different types of WP theme resources and get tips on how to make sure that you get the right themes for your needs and avoid dealing with problems like lack of product support and poorly-coded themes.
+In this blog post, you will learn where to browse hundreds of free and paid themes for your WP site.
+You will also learn about the different types of WP theme resources and get tips on how to ensure that you get the right themes for your needs and avoid having to deal with problems like lack of support and poor theme coding.

-As explained in our previously-mentioned article, a theme is a special kind of web template that is used on WordPress-driven sites and designed to work specifically for WordPress.
+As we’ve explained in our previous article, a WordPress theme is a unique type of web design template that is used on WordPress-powered websites and blogs and designed specifically in the WP content management system.

-Many skilled website designers and website design firms create themes for WordPress.
-Consequently, members of the WP community can access thousands of high quality WP themes designed to cover a wide range of website uses.
+Many talented website designers and website development agencies create themes for WordPress.
+Consequently, members of the WordPress community have access to thousands of quality themes covering a wide-range of uses and applications.

-- best free WordPress themes for business (or whatever your business, search topic or blog is about)
+- best paid WordPress themes for artists (or whatever your business, area of interest or blog is about)

-Chances are that you are going to get an overwhelming amount of information to sort through in the search results.
+Chances are that you are going to get an overwhelming amount of junk to sort through in your search listings.

-So, to help you save time and make things easier, we’ll just cut through the clutter and make the process of finding great WordPress themes really simple.
+So, to help you save time and make your life easier, we’ll just cut through the clutter and make the process of finding great WP themes simple.

 WordPress.com vs WordPress.org Themes